Madcup420-sigma/Flyfree/README.md

-Curently in beta, its a mod for hypixel skyblock
+Curently in beta, its a mod for hypixel skyblock.
 T'is a command interface in Minecraft for now, such commands are /search                                 #search any auction by price and item /dungeoncrack                           #helps you solve dungeons